yaroslav-gwit/PyVM-Bhyve/README.md

 Would like to try out PyVM?
 Chech out the docs: https://github.com/yaroslav-gwit/PyVM-Bhyve/wiki

 # Roadmap
+ > Please keep in mind that this roadmap is not ordered.
+I'll be dealing with each item on this list when I have the time and/or in the mood to do so :)

  - Finish up the preparation of all OS images
  - Clean up the --help values, to guide the user properly
  - Add more "try" methods for core functions to send a correct error to the user